-The state and national economy/unemployment rate impact the discretionary income of would-be park attendees and recreationalists to enjoy our facilities and programs.
-The relative cost of fuel for would-be customers can encourage or discourage out-of-state visitors and motorized recreationists such as motorbikes, boats, ATVs, UTVs, and RV (recreational vehicle) users.
-A decrease in customers or decrease in fuel sales both impact the revenue stream of IDPR.
-Access to recreational trails is an important goal of IDPR.
+Maintaining access to recreational trails is an important goal of IDPR.
 However, most of the recreational trails are on federal properties, and IDPR has limited direct control over access decisions.
-Therefore, decisions by federal and other state land management agencies to close recreational trails for motorized and/or non-motorized use will affect our ability to meet our goal of no net loss.
-As the technology for battery driven vehicles improves, it is unclear if this may have a favorable impact on federal land management policies.
+Therefore, decisions by federal and other state land management agencies to close recreational trails for motorized and/or non-motorized use will affect our ability to meet our goal of "no net loss".
+As the technology for battery powered vehicles improves, it is unclear if this may have a favorable impact on federal land management policies.